glennraya/xendivel/README.md

 ```

-Upon the successful completion of the payment, you will be seamlessly redirected to the designated success or failure page URL as specified in your axios request parameters (`success_redirect_url` or `failure_redirect_url`).
+Upon the successful completion of the payment, you will be redirected to the designated success or failure page URL as specified in your axios request parameters (`success_redirect_url` or `failure_redirect_url`).

 #### Responding to eWallet Charge Webhook Event